tinkercademy-bootcamp/chat-project-Aryakrish05/exercise-1/README.md

   - We just have to change the server address appropriately.
   **Do we have to change the port ?**
 - **How do you change the code to send to a IPv6 address instead of IPv4?**
-  - afds
+  - The struct containing the address sockaddr_in must be changed to sockaddr_in6.This struct has contents
+    - sin6_family which must be set to AF_INET6
+    - sin6_port which must be set to PortNo
+    - sin6_addr- a struct of type in6_addr containing the IPv6 address which must be set to in6addr_any which allows the socket to bind to any process
+  - All occurrences of AF_INET should be replaced with AF_INET6
+  - The loopback address in the client code must be changed to "::1".
 - **Bonus: How do you change the client code to connect by hostname instead of IP address?**

 ## Introduction to Memory Management